 Meta-regression for moderators (age, percentage of females, primary time-point, quality of the study, status of a priori power analysis and sample size) were conducted among outcomes with 10 or more trials to examine the potential effects on the pooled effect sizes.
 As expected for life-skills, meta-regression analysis showed that studies reporting outcomes at later primary time points reported weaker effect sizes than earlier ones (p<0.001).
 However, it yielded no significant associations with gender of participants (p=0.10) and mean age (p=0.15), when one study was removed from the analysis (Ager et al., 2011).
 Efficacy of interventions decreased with increasing sample sizes (p=0.003).
 For outcome of trauma, meta-regression analysis revealed no association of efficacy of intervention with time point (p=0.320) and publication year (p=0.520).
 Efficacy of intervention decreased with increasing proportion of female participants in an RCT (p=0.005).
 Similar trends were noted showing decreased effect sizes with increasing sample size (p<0.001).

 The exploratory link between program elements and trial effectiveness.
-We measured internal consistency of the life skills taxonomy by using Cronbach’s alpha, indicating fair reliability within subcategories of specific life skills: cognitive (α=0.801) behavioral (α=0.645); interpersonal (α=0.689) and parental involvement (α=0.653).
-In addition, no one life skills domain was significantly related to trial effectiveness.
+No one life skills domain (cognitive, behavioural, interpersonal or parental involvement) was significantly related to trial effectiveness.
 Consequently, we developed and analyzed a model where we examined the effects of individual life skills on trial effectiveness.
 Our results (Figure 4) demonstrate a significant model (F=4.88, p<0.01) which accounted for 26.3% of the variance in trial effectiveness.
 Using backwards stepwise modelling, three skills influenced trial effectiveness: parent-child interactions, stress management and evaluating interpersonal relations—indicating the benefit of focusing on multiple areas related to the adolescent’s relationship with self, peers and parents.

 [INSERT FIGURE 4]